rz4/MinoTauro/README.md

 ## Features

 ### Computational Graphs as S-Expressions
-Defining models using S-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
+Defining models using S-expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
 Here is a short example of defining a single layer feed forward neural network using MinoTauro and then training a generated model on dummy data.